-Dry deposition fluxes in 2000 calculated with this model, together with the wet deposition data measured by RIVM (RIVM, 1999) and the total deposition is given in Table 4.1.
-Dry deposition is generally an order of magnitude higher than wet deposition and makes about 70% of the total deposition flux for NH4, SO4 and NO3.
-The total nitrogen deposition varies between 2800 and 4100 mol ha-1 y-1.
-Highest nitrogen deposition is measured at Hardenberg, the same holds for the potential acid deposition.
-This is in line with the throughfall data presented in Table 3.1, but the deposition estimates are somewhat higher because of the correction for the canopy uptake.
+Dry deposition fluxes in 2000 calculated with this model, together with the wet deposition data measured at Hardenberg and derived in the previous section, and the total deposition is given in Table 5.
+Dry deposition is generally an order of magnitude higher than wet deposition and makes about 70% of the total deposition flux for $NH_4$ , $SO_4$ and $NO_3$ .
+The total nitrogen deposition varies between 1600 and 3400 mol ha-1 y-1.
+Highest nitrogen deposition is measured at Dwingelo, the same holds for the potential acid deposition.
+This is in line with the throughfall data presented in Table 4, but the deposition estimates are somewhat higher because of the correction for the canopy uptake.
+Note that these calculations are based on estimated wet deposition, instead of measured wet deposition data!